 - Floss daily.

-- Use an alcohol-free mouthwash specifically designed for people with dry mouth.
+- Use a specifically designed mouthwash for dry mouth.

 - Visit the dentist at least twice a year.